shivang2000/cache-service/README.md

               cache.proto

 # Assumption while implementing this code
-1. The user is Unique with respect Name and RollNo attributes.
+1. The user is Unique with respect to Name and RollNo attributes.
 For eg. Name Alice and RollNo 15 are not present with two different class like IV and V since the requirement said that Getuser will be retrived based on Name and RollNo credentials.

 # if you want to create customer client then refer this
 1. your run the server code as mention in the How to run the project section.